-So, I got this book for my birthday last year, and although I skimmed through it then, I really wanted to pause and take my time to read it without rush.
-Tarot has such a rich and extensive tradition that one will take years to grasp all the symbology embedded in it.
-I believe the main reason for this is that it has served several purposes through the almost seven centuries of existence, with each generation adding another layer of meanings to it.
+Tarot possesses a rich and extensive tradition.
+It takes years to understand all the symbology embedded in it.
+I believe the main reason for this is that it has served several purposes throughout nearly seven centuries.
+Each generation has added another layer of meanings to it.
 It started as a cards game, that is certain.
 Around the 18th century some mystics found use for it for fortune-telling.
-By the beginning of the 20th century Carl Jung was aware of it and we can see some overlap in psychoanalysis with his theories of archetypes and the collective unconscious.
+By the beginning of the 20th century, Carl Jung was aware of tarot.
+His theories of archetypes and the collective unconscious show some overlap with psychoanalysis.
 Nowadays it is used for meditation, divination, self-knowledge and decision-making.

 An innocent leaves hearth and home and sets out on the open road, unaware of both the wonders and the danger ahead.
 Along the way he begins to realize his own power, discovers the deep dimensionality of his inner self, and faces his weaknesses and fears, revealing a strength he did not know he had.
 He loves.
 He suffers.
 He makes grave mistakes and rises again to joyfully celebrate his victories.
 He meditates.
 He dances.
 He weeps.
 And as he moves forward along the winding, rocky path, he evolves, ultimately embracing all aspects of himself: body, mind, and finally, spirit.